sage-code/maj/README.md

 # Maj

-Maj is a logic and comprehensive constructed language for Sage Code community.
+Maj is a logic and comprehensive constructed language.

 **Attributes:**

-Maj is a logically correct language with following addributes:
+Maj is a logic language with following addributes:

 1. Accesible - documentation is public;
 2. Efficient - short words and simple alphabet;